dp12/emacs.d/README.md

 Vim's buffer-local marks also work and come in handy.
 Press `m` followed by a single character to store a location in the buffer (I usually just hit `m m`), and jump to it with the backtick character (`` `m `` in this case). `C-o`, `C-i`, and ``` `` ``` take you back through cursor history, forward through cursor history, and to your last position, respectively.

 Evil-mode also supports vim syntax for registers.
-Use `"ay` to copy a selection into register `a` instead of `C-x r s a`.
-You can paste it with `"ap`, instead of `C-x r i a`.
-However, the highly useful emacs point registers are unsupported, as far as I know (`C-x r SPC a` and `C-x r j a` for register a).
+Use `"ay` to copy a selection into register `a` instead of the traditional `C-x r s a` keybinding.
+You can paste the selection with `"ap`, instead of `C-x r i a`.
+However, the highly useful emacs point registers cannot be accessed by vim syntax, as far as I know (`C-x r SPC a` and `C-x r j a` for register a).
 Though similar to vim marks, they are not buffer-local and allow you to jump to a position in a file from any other file.

 It's also worth noting that `C-z` is used to switch between evil-mode and normal emacs mode, should you ever need the latter.
 ### Auto-completion